Providing Opportunities for Students to Explore and Develop Their Passions Through Genius Hour

 A Guest Blog Post by Marcia Carrillo @marciamentor

 I am passionate about sports!
 I love to play sports, watch sports, coach sports, analyze sports, and learn new sports or exercises!
 At what age did I realize this?
-Probably in 6th grade, when you could find me biking, swimming, playing football in the street with all the boys, pitching a baseball in my yard, playing soccer by myself, practicing softball with my dad, shooting hoops in my driveway, skateboarding, tennis, motorcycles, archery, horseback riding, water and snow skiing, ice skating, roller skating, and the list goes on.
+Probably in 6th grade, when you could find me biking, swimming, playing football in the street with all the boys, pitching a baseball in my yard, playing soccer by myself, practicing softball with my dad, shooting hoops in my driveway, skateboarding, tennis, motorcycles, archery with the support of arrow quiver, horseback riding, water and snow skiing, ice skating, roller skating, and the list goes on.
 I could not get enough of sports.
 I also became a “die-hard” fan of the NFL Raiders.

 How did I develop this passion?

 I truly believe it was a combination of the community, home, and school.
 My parents signed me up for a variety of activities within the community, bought the sporting equipment, and supported my sports driven passion.
 My teachers included Physical Education in our daily routine, I joined school sports teams and of course I used recess to the fullest extent.
 Bottom line, I had several “opportunities” to develop and explore my sports passion and this led me to getting my Physical Education Degree and credential, eventually becoming a P.E. and Biology teacher.
 Being competitive and athletic added to my passion of sports but who would’ve thought that providing opportunities for me to learn and play sports, would ultimately lead to making a career of it?
 These experiences inspire me to write this blog because I believe school is definitely a place where we can help our students find their passions, which could lead to a career, a business, or just a lifelong love for something super cool.
 Being aware of the #EQUITY issue with students should encourage teachers to do all they can because obviously not all families have the resources that I was so fortunate to be blessed with.